 As designated by Board of Regents, program discipline accreditation was evaluated in to assess performance on this objective.
-Based on this evaluation, twenty-six (26) South Louisiana Community College degree programs currently on the official Board of Regents CRIN were classified as having either mandatory or recommended accreditation status.
-During the reporting year, 15 of these programs (57.7%), were accredited by agencies designated by the Board of Regents.
+Based on this evaluation, twenty-six (26) South Louisiana Community College degree programs on the official Board of Regents CRIN were classified as having either mandatory or recommended accreditation status.
+During the reporting year, 15 of these programs (57.7%), were reported by Board of Regents as being programmatically accredited.